robertduplock/scifibooks.club/content/en/reviews/typhon-pact-2-seize-the-fire-book-review.md

 {{< pullout >}} ... the Gorn storylines are a dull distraction from the Titan based chapters {{< /pullout >}}

 It's not all bad, though.
-Michael A. Martin was obviously tasked with expanding the Gorn, who appeared in just one episode of _Sar Trek: The Original Series_.
+Michael A. Martin was obviously tasked with expanding the Gorn, who appeared in just one episode of _Star Trek: The Original Series_.
 He does a decent job, as we learn that the Gorn are split into castes, and their children are born and raised in carefully produced hatcheries.

 James Swallow's excellent Titan novel _Synthesis_ did a much better job with Titan's diverse cast of characters.
 Swallow showed us a lot more interaction between sets of characters, giving us a chance to get to know them a little better.
 But with _Seize The Fire_, most of the characters are reduced to a few quippy one-liners, followed by them lamenting the tricky situation they find themselves in.